 The news network of Roma Servizi per la Mobilità was created to ensure that everybody (citizens, tourists and commuters) could get all the information they need.
-The network's main goal is to give the right information at the right time and to the right person; in doing so, it's always evolving updating with new technologies.
-The tools are:
+The network's main goal is to give the right information at the right time and to the right person.
+In doing so, it's always evolving and updating new technologies.

-The Telesia system broadcasts news in 25 stations of Metro lines A and B, using 110 monitors.
-The News network oversees 40% of the broadcasting, with news and information on the city mobility.
+The Telesia system broadcasts news in 25 Metro station lines A and B, using 110 monitors.
+The News network oversees 40% of the broadcasting, with news and information on city mobility.

-There are also 1,650 monitors (no audio) on buses and 45 more on Metro A trains, broadcasting news on public transport 140 times a day.
+There are 45 more on Metro A trains, broadcasting news on public transport 140 times a day.